radeonxray/Test-TestDrivenDesign/README.md

 - Heavy use of interfaces
 - Tried to make all methods non-void, forcing the to return something.
 - Also tried to make methods and functions use Paramaters as much as possible
+- Some minor flaws with the timeStamps, due to the Thread.sleep() and the speed of the testing hardware, will have to be ironed out some how.

 -----